phac-nml/irida/doc/user/user/project/index.md

 ### Viewing associated projects

-Click the "Asssociated Projects" tab at the top of the project page.
+Click the "Associated Projects" tab at the top of the project page.

 ![Associated projects tab](images/associated-tab.png)

 The "Projects" list will display the projects associated with this project.
-It will also display whether the project is on the local installation or if it exists on a remote IRIDA installation.
+The associated projects list will also display whether the project is on the local installation or if the project exists on a remote IRIDA installation.

-The "Remote APIs" section displays your connection status to remote IRIDA installations which have projects associated to this project.
+The "Remote APIs" section displays your connection status to remote IRIDA installations that have projects associated to this project.

 ![Associated projects list](images/associated-list.png)